fkyprianou/deved-platform/content/blog/en/video-meeting-scheduling-bot-powered-by-vonage-ai-and-meetings-api.md

 ---
-title: Video Meeting Scheduling Bot Powered by Vonage AI and Meetings API
+title: "Video + AI: Video Meeting Scheduling Bot With Vonage AI + Meetings API"
 description: Learn how to enhance your user experience around video meetings with Meetings API and AI Studio, two nocode/lowcode APIs from Vonage.
 Just a little javascript to make custom video calls and chat bot experience.